Copyright of images, music and text

-Websites such as Unsplash and Freely offer beautiful free images licensed under Creative Commons Zero (CC0), or an equally useful equivalent/variation.
-You can copy, modify, distribute and use the photos free of charge, including for commercial purposes, without asking permission from or providing attribution to the photographer.
+There are some websites which offer free images licensed under Creative Commons Zero (CC0), or an equally useful equivalent.
+You can copy, modify, distribute and use the photos free of charge, without asking permission from or crediting the photographer:

 Common Worship